5 AI Tools for Excel That Will Save You Hours Every Week

 What is the best AI tool for Excel in 2026?

-Yes.
-Tools like Querri use agentic preprocessing to detect headers, remove footer totals, separate embedded tables, and handle merged cells automatically.
-Traditional tools like Copilot and Gemini still require well-structured data.
+Querri uses agentic preprocessing to detect headers, remove footer totals, separate embedded tables, and handle merged cells automatically — built specifically for messy real-world exports.
+Most other tools in this list (Copilot, Gemini, formula helpers) work best with already-structured, clean data.
 See our guide to AI data cleaning tools for a full comparison.

-Multiple tools support this, including Microsoft Copilot (inside Excel), GPTExcel, and Formula Bot.
-Querri takes a different approach — instead of generating formulas you paste into cells, it runs the analysis directly and can export results with live formulas already embedded in the output file.
+Tools like Microsoft Copilot, GPTExcel, and Formula Bot translate plain-English descriptions into Excel syntax — you describe what you want and get back the correct formula.
+Querri takes a different approach: instead of generating formulas you paste into cells, it runs the analysis directly and can export results with live formulas already embedded in the output file.

-Do AI tools work with Google Sheets too?
+Do AI tools for Excel work with Google Sheets too?

 Most tools in this list work with both Excel and Google Sheets.
 Google Gemini is Sheets-native, while Numerous.ai and SheetAI work as add-ons in both.
-Querri reads from Google Drive and pushes formatted results back.
+Querri reads from Google Drive and pushes formatted results back as Sheets or Excel files.
 See our full AI tools for Google Sheets comparison.

 Yes.
-Querri supports scheduled exports on cron schedules — define your analysis once, and it automatically runs and exports formatted Excel workbooks on a recurring basis, with optional Google Drive push.
-Power Automate and Zapier handle simpler trigger-based automation.
+Querri supports scheduled exports on cron schedules — define your analysis once and it automatically runs and delivers formatted Excel workbooks on a recurring basis, with optional Google Drive push.
+Power Automate and Zapier handle simpler trigger-based automation for Microsoft 365 workflows.
 See our Excel automation tools guide.

 The Bottom Line